alphagov/government-digital-strategy/README.md

 ## Changelist

 _These document all the larger updates to the site we've done sinch the launch.
 If you'd like a full list, just view the commits log.
 A lot of minor changes or very small bug fixes are not listed here, else we'd just be duplicating the Git commit log._

+__15/03/13__
+- switched to our version of the Accessible video player.
+Many improvements to this.

 __21/12/12__
 - Added the department responses to each Actions